rheinwerk-verlag/planning-poker-jira/docs/user-docs/configuration.rst

 - :code:`FIELD_ENCRYPTION_KEYS`: :code:`encrypted_fields` requires this setting to be present in order to encrypt your password.
-See `their docs <https://pypi.org/project/django-searchable-encrypted-fields/>`_ for more information on how to setup a channel layer.
+See `their docs <https://pypi.org/project/django-searchable-encrypted-fields/>`_ for more information on how to setup the encryption keys.

 Optional Settings
 -----------------